 Mode Description Simulator Events are uploaded from the simulator at the time the event is logged.
 Uses the same infrastructure as Probe Point event upload.
 Probe Point Events are uploaded over JTAG at the time the event is logged.
 The target is briefly halted while the event is uploaded.
 JTAG Stop-Mode Events are uploaded over JTAG when the target halts.
 This is the default.
-JTAG Run-Mode Events are streamed from the target to the host via JTAG while the target is running.
-(For UIA 1.0, this is only available on C6X targets).
+JTAG Run-Mode Events are streamed from the target to the host via JTAG while the target is running (available on C64x+, C66x and C28x targets only).
 Non-JTAG Transport Events are uploaded over a non-JTAG transport such as Ethernet.

-Table 1-1 Event Upload Modes
+Table 1-1.
+Event Upload Modes

-For details about the benefits and constraints for each of these modes, see Configuring the Event Upload Mode, page 5-11.
+For details about the benefits and constraints for each of these modes, see Configuring the Event Upload Mode, page 5-99.